Skip to main content

 1. Book your winter car service early

 The first sight of snow triggers one of the busiest times for car maintenance shops and you may be waiting a while to get an appointment.
-Beat the rush by scheduling your maintenance appointment.
+Beat the rush by scheduling your maintenance appointment early.

 It's also worth remembering, next time you need a new car battery, you can save $80 with BCAA's Battery Service Program thanks to your BCAA Membership!